Civic data

 This page curates everything from open government data to visualization tools to data standards to algorithmic implementation.
-The only common thread is that all these data/data-products share a commitment to civic interest.
+The only common thread is that all these data and data products share a commitment to civic interests.

 Platforms that allow a variety of people to contribute data to a common collection.